coreinteraction-spring2016-a2/lab/week-1-notes.md

 </style>
 ```

-Here's a chunk of CSS:
+Let's look at a chunk of CSS:
 ```css
 /* Rule 1*/
 div {